-Often these communities will include detached homes and apartments that you can purchase or lease.
-Services such as home maintenance, weekly housekeeping and landscaping often are including in the community fees.
+Often these communities for independent living will include detached homes and apartments that you can purchase or lease.
+Services such as home maintenance, weekly housekeeping and landscaping often are included in the community fees.
 While your home will have a full kitchen, there usually is regular meal service provided throughout the day so you don’t have to cook at all.

-However, some older adults do need some extra help tackling day to day chores, and this is where assisted living in Del Mar fits into the picture.
-At an assisted living facility, residents typically live in apartments and there is staff on hand to help with daily dressing and grooming chores and perhaps bathing and toileting help if needed.
+However, some older adults need some extra help tackling day to day chores, and this is where assisted living fits into the picture.
+At an assisted living facility, residents typically live in apartments, and there is staff on hand to help with daily dressing and grooming chores and perhaps bathing and toileting help if needed.

-In addition, your facility for assisted living in Del Mar will have full meal service, weekly housekeeping and many other amenities.
-A wide variety of activities also is part of the monthly fees, although they might not be as diverse as you might find in an independent living community as assisted living residents often have mobility issues.
+In addition, your facility for assisted living will have full meal service, weekly housekeeping and many other amenities.
+A wide variety of activities also is part of the monthly fees.
+The available activities might not be as diverse as you might find in an independent living community, since assisted living residents often have mobility issues.

-It is important to understand that assisted living in Del Mar is not the right choice for anyone who has serious medical issues.
-While the assisted living staff can help with daily chores and medication management, they are not nurses or doctors and are not trained to handle medical issues.
-A skilled nursing facility or in-home nursing care is the best option for older adults who need daily professional medical care.
+It is important to understand that neither independent living nor assisted living is the right choice for anyone who has serious medical issues.
+While assisted living staff can help with daily chores and medication management, they are not nurses or doctors and are not trained to handle medical issues.
+A skilled nursing facility or in-home nursing care is the best option for older adults who need daily, professional medical care.